Restore. Revitalize. Reinvest.

 *Please note the 60-day public review period displayed in the NOA was extended to a 90-day review period ending January 20, 2025.

-Additional information regarding the DEIR is also available on the GSNR website.
+Additional information and updates regarding the DEIR and RDEIR, as well as a sign up form for the GSNR mailing list, are available on the GSNR website.
 Questions regarding the project may be directed to .

 Today, California’s forests are experiencing longer, more intense fire seasons, extended periods of drought, invasive species, an unprecedented level of tree mortality, and the consequences of a century of unnatural fire suppression.